-A candidate on the preliminary promotion list who is eligible for veteran's preference points under any applicable law may file a written application within 10 days after the initial posting of the preliminary promotion list.
-If requested, the veteran's preference points shall be added to the candidate's total score on the preliminary promotion list.
-The Fire Chief shall make adjustments to the rank order on the preliminary promotion list based on any veteran's preference points awarded.
-The final promotion list shall then be posted on the bulletin board at each fire station no later than twenty-one (21) days after the expiration of the time period for claiming veteran's preference points listing, in rank order from highest to lowest, the scores of all candidates whose scores for all components of the promotional process and veteran's preference points, if any, are 70 or better.
+A candidate on the preliminary promotion list who is eligible for Veteran's Preference Points under any applicable law may file a written application within ten (10) days after the initial posting of the preliminary promotion list.
+If requested, the Veteran's Preference Points shall be added to the candidate's total score on the preliminary promotion list.
+The Fire Chief or his designee shall make adjustments to the rank order on the preliminary promotion list based on any Veteran's Preference Points awarded.
+The final promotion list shall then be posted on the bulletin board at each fire station no later than twenty-one (21) days after the expiration of the time period for claiming Veteran's Preference Points listing, in rank order from highest to lowest, the scores of all candidates whose scores for all components of the promotional process and Veteran's Preference Points, if any, are 70 or better.